RajaGitHubRepo/hello-world/Angular_Ngrx/Basics.md

 NGRX is a popular statemangement pattern called Redux tailered to Angular using standard angular concepts and techniques.

 ## Purposse of NGRX:
- 1. Provide formal pattern for organising application state in to one single local state container.
+ 1. Provide formal pattern for organising application state (Data, Either it is a backend (or) user provided input data or fileter string     etc... ) In to one single local state container.
  2. Managing that state by requiring one way data flow.
  3. Communicating that state changes to our components, so they can react accordingly.